01. Academic writing with Quarto

 and is formatted using the BibTeX format.
 BibTeX is a reference syntax that is commonly used in academia.

-, that contains a single reference.
+, that contains a single reference in Snippet 9.

 .
 The type of entry will change what fields are relevant and/ or required.
 In this entry, we have the cite key R-dplyr